ogupte/trope/README.md

 # trope.js
-## Description
+## Overview
-Trope exposes a simple interface for JavaScript inheritance and provides some extra capabilities.
+Trope is a simple interface for JavaScript inheritance that provides some extra capabilities.
 Prototypes are at the core of this tool where they are used to maintain [private state](#private-properties), access [super methods and constructors](#inheritance), and create  objects with [multiple inheritance](#multiple-inheritance).
 It's easy to start integrating with most projects since [native JS](#native-js-compatibility) constructors, object prototypes and ES6 classes are fully [compatible](#native-js-compatibility) with Trope.

 [See examples](#examples).